 3. Listen and move to music with your baby

-Play an album of children’s songs such as The Wiggles, as often as you can as you go about your day.
+Consider playing an album of children’s songs such as The Wiggles, as often as you can as you go about your day.
 This provides the ongoing exposure to English that is so important at young ages.
 Try dancing with your baby to some of the songs as well.
 Combining movement with music activates different areas of the brain at the same time and once again will supercharge your baby’s ability to learn English.

-Just like my students, your baby’s second language learning is sure to be fast-tracked through music.
+In conclusion, just like my students, your baby’s second language learning is sure to be fast-tracked through music.
 You will soon be clapping, smiling and feeling proud to hear them speak their first English word.